 Known as a lively and entertaining lecturer, Bill has been invited to speak at a range of venues around the world including professional conferences, endowed lectureships, colleges and universities, film and music festivals.
 His books, journal essays, and popular articles have been read and commented on by scholars, critics, film and television producers, and generally educated readers.
 Perhaps that’s why he was described in the program at a British rock festival as “an all-round brainy geezer and lovely with it,” which he says he came to understand was actually a compliment.

-Bill received the prestigious National Endowment for the Humanities Fellowship and Faculty Research Award for research on his latest book, Reforming Hollywood: How American Protestants Fought for Freedom at the Movies.
-Published by Oxford University Press, this reassessment of Protestant-Hollywood relations has been called “authoritative,” “pathbreaking,” “remarkably fresh, significant, and fascinating.”
+Bill received the prestigious National Endowment for the Humanities Fellowship and Faculty Research Award.
+His latest book, Reforming Hollywood: How American Protestants Fought for Freedom at the Movies (Oxford University Press) won the Religious Communication Association Book of the Year Award 2013 and received the President's Author Series Award, Indiana Weslyan Univerity, 2013.
+This reassessment of Protestant-Hollywood relations has been called “authoritative,” “pathbreaking,” “remarkably fresh, significant, and fascinating.”
 A Christianity Today critic remarked, “Film history has dealt Protestants a bad hand, and Romanowski’s meticulously researched book is a valuable contribution to a richer narrative, one that recognizes the profound contribution that Protestants have made to the shape of the American film industry.”

 Since 1988, Bill and his family have lived in Grand Rapids, Michigan, where he now watches football and listens to rock music.
 He is on the editorial boards of Popular Music and Society and the Calvin College Press, and continues his teaching, research and writing on film and religion.